Canada Goose (NYSE:GOOS) Issues FY 2023 Earnings Guidance

 Institutional Trading of Canada Goose

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Renaissance Technologies LLC acquired a new stake in Canada Goose in the second quarter valued at approximately $6,894,000.
-UBS Group AG grew its holdings in Canada Goose by 117.6% in the second quarter.
-UBS Group AG now owns 110,336 shares of the company’s stock valued at $1,987,000 after purchasing an additional 59,632 shares during the period.
-JPMorgan Chase & Co. grew its holdings in Canada Goose by 928.9% in the second quarter.
-JPMorgan Chase & Co. now owns 37,369 shares of the company’s stock valued at $673,000 after purchasing an additional 33,737 shares during the period.
-The Manufacturers Life Insurance Company grew its holdings in Canada Goose by 203.0% in the first quarter.
-The Manufacturers Life Insurance Company now owns 3,179,953 shares of the company’s stock valued at $83,715,000 after purchasing an additional 2,130,452 shares during the period.
-Finally, BNP Paribas Arbitrage SA grew its holdings in Canada Goose by 21.1% in the first quarter.
-BNP Paribas Arbitrage SA now owns 50,910 shares of the company’s stock valued at $1,340,000 after purchasing an additional 8,879 shares during the period.
-42.99% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Walleye Capital LLC purchased a new stake in shares of Canada Goose during the 2nd quarter valued at $234,000.
+Acadian Asset Management LLC purchased a new stake in shares of Canada Goose during the 1st quarter valued at $286,000.
+JPMorgan Chase & Co. grew its stake in shares of Canada Goose by 928.9% during the 2nd quarter.
+JPMorgan Chase & Co. now owns 37,369 shares of the company’s stock valued at $673,000 after buying an additional 33,737 shares during the period.
+State Street Corp grew its stake in shares of Canada Goose by 8.1% during the 1st quarter.
+State Street Corp now owns 34,360 shares of the company’s stock valued at $905,000 after buying an additional 2,574 shares during the period.
+Finally, USS Investment Management Ltd purchased a new stake in shares of Canada Goose during the 1st quarter valued at $949,000.
+42.99% of the stock is owned by hedge funds and other institutional investors.

 About Canada Goose